TiagoPiovesan/TiagoPiovesan-Get-Repositories-git-hub-with-react-native/README.md

 # Get Repositories GitHub with react-native
-A tutorial from course of RoctSeat about React Native and API.
+A tutorial from course of RoctSeat about React Native and API's.

 1. Enter a valid login github
 2. Make a Request to api.github.com